aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 This attack is described [here](https://book.hacktricks.xyz/pentesting-web/xss-cross-site-scripting/abusing-service-workers) as *Service Worker Hijacking via DOM Clobbering* and is a method to achieve XSS.

 This attack remains impossible unless we find a way to make the bot visit our own profile page.
-This requires making him login, then making him visit the now-his malicious page populated with our Service Worker payload, but even then, he would lose his high-privileged token upon login, so the whole sequence is pointless.

-Unfortunately, this path came to a dead end.
+Essentially, for this attack to succeed, we must get the bot to login, then make him visit the now-his malicious page populated with our Service Worker payload, but even then, he would lose his high-privileged token upon login, so the whole attack sequence is pointless, let alone feasible.

 **References:**
 - https://book.hacktricks.xyz/pentesting-web/xss-cross-site-scripting/abusing-service-workers